 We now have two additional pages dedicated to publications.
 We have a 'New' publications page to help you find the latest books we have for sale, and a page devoted to titles from the History Press as well as a growing list of independent publications.
 You will still be able to pay using Paypal or by cheque and you can switch back and forth between the pages.

-Here is the link to the second page: Additional Publications - page suspended until 2nd July for holiday period
+Here is the link to the second page: additional publications

 For payment via Paypal you can now order here.
 You will notice that postage is included for each book you order, if your order contains a number of our titles any excess postage added to your order will be refunded via Paypal after your items are despatched.